Siddharth-Gani/one-plus-website-clone/README.md

 steps to run the file:
 <br>
 <br>
-1.CSS,JS files are linked to HTML file.
+1.CSS,JS files are internally linked to HTML file.
 <br>
 <br>
 2.Run only HTML File.